-4. Then, add in the plum halves in a single layer.
+4. Then, add in the plum halves in a single layer, cut-side down.
 Cook the plums for about 2 minutes, turning the heat down as needed to maintain a simmer.

 5. After 2 minutes, flip the plum halves with tongs and continue to simmer until they reach your desired level of doneness (if cooking for longer than a few minutes, you can flip them one more time).

 6. Test the doneness with a small knife.
-For plums that are on the firmer side, remove them from the heat when the knife is still encountering some slight resistance.
-If you want very tender plums, the knife should easily sink into the flesh.
+If you want plums on the firmer side, remove them from the heat when the knife is still encountering some slight resistance.
+If you want very tender stewed plums, the knife should easily sink into the flesh.

 Tips and tricks

 After much trial and error, I have found the best type of plum to use are ones that are "firm-ripe."
 Meaning, when you give it a gentle squeeze, there is a slight amount of softness there but not much.
 So, still firm but not rock-hard.

 If you use plums that are too firm, they won't have as much sweetness or flavor.
 If the plums are too ripe, they will mush when you try to separate them into halves and will break apart quickly when cooked.

 Also, I prefer to use plums that are small to medium in size.
 Larger plums would work just fine, but I found small to medium plums easier to serve and eat!